sai5358/Tableau_Project/README.md

 ## ZOMATO DATA ANALYSIS

 ### Introduction:
-This is an end to end project on Zomato Data Analysis using Tableau Public.
+This is an end to end project on Netflix Data Analysis using Tableau Public.

 ### Tools utilized:
 Tableau Public was used to create visualizations and analyze the data.